 Growing up in Wartime: Students read an autobiographical account of World War II.
-The story is told through the voice of a child allowing them to learn about a time and place that is very different from their own.
+The story is told through the voice of a child allowing them to learn about a time and place, very different from their own, from one of their own.

-Human Experience: Through a variety of texts that demonstrate the diversity of our world, students read, discuss, and write about cultural identity.
+Human Experience: Through a variety of texts that demonstrate the diversity of our world, students read, discuss, and write about culture and identity.

-Life in the Sudan: In a unit that combines Social Studies, geography, fiction, and nonfiction, students grapple with the fact that location dictates how you live.
+Life in the Sudan: In a unit that combines Social Studies, geography, fiction, and nonfiction, students grapple with the contemporary reality of where you live affects how you live.